 Can You Use ChatGPT for Your Medical School Application?
 AMCAS, AACOMAS, CASPA, and TMDSAS Policies Compared

 AMCAS allows AI for brainstorming and editing.
-CASPA bans it entirely.
+CASPA permits only spelling and grammar tools and prohibits substantive AI drafting.
 TMDSAS requires your voice.
 AACOMAS says almost nothing.
-Here's what each policy actually means.

 Can You Use ChatGPT for Your Medical School Application?
 AMCAS, AACOMAS, CASPA, and TMDSAS Policies Compared

 Short answer: it depends entirely on which application system you are using.
 AMCAS allows AI for brainstorming and editing.
-CASPA bans it outright.
+CASPA allows AI only for spelling and grammar correction and prohibits substantive AI drafting.
 TMDSAS requires your authentic voice.
 AACOMAS barely addresses it.

 If you are applying to MD, DO, and PA programs simultaneously -- which many pre-health students do -- you are navigating at least three different AI policies in a single cycle.
 Get one wrong and you risk certification fraud on an application you spent months building.